 Episode 4 of the Take Me To The World Musical Theatre Podcast is all about movie musicals.
 I get into some of the different types of movie musicals, what makes a good movie musical, and a few of my favourite and not so favourite movie musicals.

-Just a quick note, I know I talked about the movie adaption of Rent and the Rent: Filmed Live on Broadway version, but not the recent TV version they did of Rent.
+Just a quick note, I know I talked about the movie adaptation of Rent and the Rent: Filmed Live on Broadway version, but not the recent TV version they did of Rent.
 This is because I recorded this episode before that TV version aired.
 I actually haven’t watched any of the recent Live TV versions of musicals that have come out, aside from the Jesus Christ Superstar one last year.
 I’d like to watch a few of these first before I talk about them on this podcast.
 That’s why these “movie musicals” aren’t talked about in this episode.

 There are a lot of movie musicals out there, and I barely mentioned a handful.